 When I first started on Netgalley, I really had no idea on what I should write in my bio area.
 Netgalley makes a big deal about the fact that having a good bio will make publishers more likely to accept your requests, however, they don’t really give you a lot of support in terms of what publishers would like to see there, so you’re left to your own devices to make something up.

-In my opinion, the best Netgalley bio is one that you keep up-to-date with all your stats, not a whole “about me section”.
-Publishers are much more likely going to want to see how giving you their book is going to benefit the outreach of the novel, rather than some spiel about who you are and what you like.
+In my opinion, your Netgalley bio should lean toward the professional over the personal.
+Publishers are more likely to accept your requests if your bio shows them how you’ll publicise their book and increase the outreach of the novel, rather than some spiel about who you are and what you like.

 So, start your bio off with a little something about your reading tastes, but don’t go on forever.

 “I have a huge passion for reading.
 My favourite genres include Mystery & Thrillers, Psychological Thrillers, Horror and True Crime.
 I also enjoy Historical Fiction, Sci-fi, Dystopian and Short Stories.”

-Then you want to get on to the good stuff, the bits the publishers are interested in… where you will share your reviews and how many people will see it.
+Then you want to get on to the good stuff, the bits the publishers are really interested in… where you will share your reviews and how many people will see them.
 Update this regularly so publishers can see you’re active and that all your stats are up-to-date!

 I’ve set this section of my Netgalley bio up by separating all the different sites I use to review.

 “Where I promote and post my reviews are as follows:

-– Personal blog: I have a book blog called BookBum where I review everything I read and then post to Twitter and Facebook.
+– Personal blog: I have a book blog called BookBum, started in Jan 2017, where I review everything I read and then post to Twitter.
 I currently have — followers on my blog, who I interact with on a daily basis.
-In the month of May, I gained — views on my pages, — unique visitors, — likes on my posts and — comments!
+In 2017, my blog received — views from — visitors.
+My posts received a total of — likes and — comments.

 – Goodreads: I post all of my reviews on my Goodreads account which I’m an active user of.